zoefraz/ts-clinic-website/_articles/2020-9-01-newletter.md

 layout: articles

 # Name of article
-name: TSC Newsletter - Fall 2020
+name: "TSC Newsletter - Fall 2020"

 #Date of article (also used for sorting)
 date: Sept 1, 2020

 # Short summary of the article
-summary: "Learn about what is happening at Boston Children’s Hospital Translational Neuroscience Center "
+summary: "Learn about what is happening at Boston Children’s Hospital Translational Neuroscience Center"

 # File only to true means that link will only the file only and not go to a new page
 file_only: true

-file: TNC Fall Newsletter 2020.pdf
+file_name: TNC Fall Newsletter 2020.pdf

 # Show this entry on the page
 show_status: true